There’s No Such Thing as a Marketing Emergency — And Why Pushing Harder Rarely Helps

 You follow up individually with people you think might be interested.
 You post more.
 You send more emails.
 You look for fast paid traffic.

-The problem is that all of this happens from a contracted place.
+The problem is that all of this happens from a reactive place.

 And what I’ve noticed, both in my own business and in others, is that those last minute pushes rarely change the outcome.
 Sales that come tend to come anyway.
-Sales that don’t were never going to be convinced by urgency.
+The sales that don’t were never going to happen by force.

 What a Marketing Emergency Is Really Telling You

-When a situation starts to feel urgent, it’s usually telling you something, just not what your mind wants to hear in that moment.
+When a situation starts to feel urgent, it’s usually telling you something, it just not something you want to hear in the last hours of your cart being open.

-A marketing emergency is not a signal to do more.
-It’s delayed feedback.
+A marketing emergency is not a sign to do more, it’s delayed feedback.

 It’s pointing to the work that needed to happen earlier.
 The work of making yourself discoverable.
 Of growing a larger, fresher audience of people who are actively looking for the kind of solution you offer.